-Our assigned aliyah of Torah for today lays out meticulously the "order of service" Aharon and his sons are to follow on that day.
-In this aliyah the Holy One gives us a treatise, as it were, on His 'atonement protocol'.
+Our assigned aliyah of Torah for today lays out meticulously the "order of service" Aharon and his sons are to follow on that day, and describes what happens that day as "making atonement".
 Let us examine this theme more closely.
 The sages say that on the tenth day of the month of the month commonly called Tishri [the seventh lunar month, which usually corresponds to approximately mid-September to mid-October on the Gregorian calendar] all the following events occurred: